xyxu/acts_as_sqids/README.md

 Foo.find("ePQgabdg")
 # => #<Foo:0x007feb5978a7c0 id: 3>

-Foo.with_hashids("ePQgabdg").first
+Foo.with_sqids("ePQgabdg").first
 # => #<Foo:0x007feb5978a7c0 id: 3>
 ```

 ### Use in Rails

-Only one thing you need to hash ids is put `acts_as_hashids` in `ApplicationRecord`, then you will see hash ids in routes URL and they are handled correctly as long as you use `find` to find records.
+Only one thing you need to hash ids is put `acts_as_sqids` in `ApplicationRecord`, then you will see hash ids in routes URL and they are handled correctly as long as you use `find` to find records.

 ## Options